sandeepdotcode/100-days-of-code/log.md

 **Thoughts:** Spent much time on figma because I haven't used it in a while.
 Also had to revise CSS grid because I found centering element inside grid area difficult.

 **Link to work:** Same link provided on day 0.

+### Day 3: February 14, 2023 Tuesday

+**Today's Progress**:
+Worked on Tic Tac Toe JS Project
+- Almost completed styling of main game screen
+- Added functionality to start next round & restart game
+- Fixed bugs

+**Thoughts:**
+Today was particularly productive.
+Got a lot of work done.
+Also updated the readmes of some previous projects.

+**Link to work:** Same link provided on day 0.